cmcgee1024/swift-org-website/_posts/2025-02-03-introducing-swiftly-on-swift-org.md

 swiftly install 6.0.3
 ```

-Swiftly will provide directions after installation if there are any system packages, or shell commands for smooth operation of the new toolchain.
-Use the toolchain so that the usual commands come from that one.
+Swiftly will provide directions after installation if there are any system packages, or shell commands needed for smooth operation of the new toolchain.
+You "use" the toolchain so that the usual commands come from that one.

 ```